-Investors can shape the AGMs of companies by filing proposals on issues of concern, or those they expect the company to prioritise.
+Investors can shape the AGMs of companies by filing shareholder proposals on issues of concern, or those they expect a company to prioritise based on their relevancy to its business model.
 Once submitted, these are presented and voted on by all shareholders via the annual proxy vote.
-Although resolutions are typically advisory and non-binding, they are a powerful tool to push for progress on environmental or social topics, or changes to board processes.
-We have developed broad guidelines outlining when we will support shareholder resolutions (see section 2), based on the principles as defined in our Sustainable Investment Policy.
+Although resolutions are typically advisory and non-binding, they are a powerful tool to encourage progress on environmental or social topics, to address company-level or systemic risks, or to improve board-related processes.
+We have developed broad guidelines outlining when we will support shareholder proposals (see section 2), based on the principles as defined in our Sustainable Investment Policy.
 This helps minimise the risk of investing in activities considered unethical or which damage the environment or undermine human rights.